giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | Mapped reads are used to measure the sequencing coverage of each nucleotide in the *covPerNt* process.
 | Tools used at this step include Samtools view and Bedtools genomecov (options "-d -split").
 | The reads mapping with the bitflag (see `SAM format specifications <https://samtools.github.io/hts-specs/SAMv1.pdf>`_) value given by the ``--BITFLAG`` parameter (default 1028) are excluded.
+| This parameter applies with the same function also to downstream processes, namely: *covPerBin*, *covPerGe* and *delly*.
 | To account for differences in sequencing library size and enable comparisons between samples, the nucleotide sequencing coverage is normalized by the median genomic coverage.
 | The files generated at this step are placed in the **gipOut/samples/sampleId** folder, and include: